hsieh672/HeartRate-Tracking/README.md

     denoise_fft(sim_timer, :) = denoise_ffti/max(denoise_ffti);
 ```
 ## HR tracking
-Find the index of the maximum value between 20 and 90 in every second.
-Controlled range ensures more precise answers.
-Because of the denoise signal in every second is between lowR(28) and highR(165), so I rescaled the hr_track from 65 to 170 to make sure it shares a y-axis with golden_hr data.
+Find the index of the maximum value between 20 and 90 every second.
+The controlled range ensures more precise answers.
+Because the denoise signal in every second is between lowR(28) and highR(165), I rescaled the hr_track from 65 to 170 to ensure it shares a y-axis with golden_hr data.

 ```sh
     hr_track(sim_timer) = 0;